abenkhadra/bcov/README.md

 ## bcov

-A tool for efficient binary-level coverage analysis. `bcov` statically instruments x86-64 ELF binaries without compiler support.
+A tool for efficient binary-level coverage analysis. **bcov** statically instruments x86-64 ELF binaries without compiler support.
 It features probe pruning, precise CFG analyses, and sophisticated instrumentation techniques.

 ## Resources

-  - Details are available in our [paper][link-preprint], which is accepted to ESEC/FSE'20.
+  - Details are available in our [paper][link-preprint] which is accepted to ESEC/FSE'20.
   - This [blog post][link-post1] elaborates on the availability of function definitions in stripped binaries.

 ## Software prerequisites